CIA: Most 'Havana syndrome' cases not linked to US adversary

 “While we have reached some significant interim findings, we are not done,” Burns said.
 “We will continue the mission to investigate these incidents and provide access to world-class care for those who need it.”

-Mark Zaid, a Washington lawyer representing intelligence officers who have reported cases, asserted that the CIA is having a “revolt within its workforce” among people who do not want to take overseas assignments for fear of being attacked.
+Mark Zaid, a Washington lawyer representing more than 15 officers who have reported cases, asserted that the CIA is having a “revolt within its workforce” among people who do not want to take overseas assignments for fear of being attacked.

-Of the findings, Zaid tweeted, “Too bad this is contradicted by classified information that CIA won’t release.”
-Zaid did not immediately respond to a message seeking further comment.
+“No reasonable person is asserting an exact conclusion exists that points to a specific culprit or weapon, but the issuance of this interim report was unnecessary and premature,” Zaid said in a statement.

 “Havana syndrome” cases date to a series of reported brain injuries in 2016 at the U.S. Embassy in Cuba.
 Incidents have been reported by diplomats, intelligence officers, and military personnel in the Washington area and at global postings.
 Russia has long been suspected by some intelligence officers of using directed energy devices to attack U.S. personnel.